-- There is no intestinal re-routing; therefore it is a less invasive procedure than bypass. - There is a lower risk of long-term failure compared to band - Low re-operation rate - No dumping syndrome - No implant - Restricts the amount of food the stomach can hold due to 3⁄4 of the stomach being removed - Short hospital stay. - Surgery affects gut hormones that impact hunger, satiety and blood sugar control.
+- There is no intestinal re-routing; therefore it is a less invasive procedure than bypass.

+- Low re-operation rate

+- No dumping syndrome

+- No implant

+- Restricts the amount of food the stomach can hold due to 3/4 of the stomach being removed

+- Short hospital stay.

+- Surgery affects gut hormones that impact hunger, satiety and blood sugar control.